-4.1.3 Discovery of Fire
+3.1.3 Discovery of Fire

 The Fire Alarm panels are connected directly to the smoke and heat sensors.
-In the event of a fire alarm being activated, the Cambridge Fire Authorities are automatically notified, and fire engines will be dispatched to the College immediately (see 4.1.5, 4.1.6).
+In the event of a fire alarm being activated, the Cambridge Fire Authorities are automatically notified, and fire engines will be dispatched to the College immediately.

-4.1.4 Calling the Fire Brigade
+3.1.4 Calling the Fire Brigade

-If an individual sees a fire, they should notify Reception/MPH Lodge, or dial 999 from the nearest tel phone (see location of the phones 6.4).
+If an individual sees a fire, they should notify The Porters' Lodge, or dial 999 from the nearest telephone (see location of the phones 5.4).
 No coins or phone cards are needed.
-When the operator an swers, say: 'Emergency.
+When the operator answers, say: 'Emergency.
 Fire at St Edmund's College, Mount Pleasant, Cambridge.'
 State where the fire is and be prepared to answer any further questions.
 To avoid any confusion with Edmund House, Milton, the words 'Mount Pleasant' must be included.
-As soon as possible inform Reception/MPH Lodge (see also 4.2).
+As soon as possible inform the Porters' Lodge (see also 3.2).

-4.1.5 Extinction of the Fire
+3.1.5 Extinction of the Fire

-- (1) This is the business of the Fire Service. - (2) The person who discovers the fire should not attempt to use an extinguisher before informing Reception/MPH Lodge or telephoning the Fire Service. - (3) Do close the door if fire is in a room if this can be done safely.
+This is the business of the Fire Service.

+- (I) The person who discovers the fire should not attempt to use an extinguisher before informing the Porters' Lodge or telephoning the Fire Service. - (2) Do close the door if fire is in a room if this can be done safely.

-4.1.6 Evacuation of the College
+3.1.6 Evacuation of the College

-(1) Exit: On hearing the fire alarm, everyone must evacuate the building by the nearest exit.
+- (I) Exit: On hearing the fire alarm, everyone must evacuate the building by the nearest exit.
 Do not use the lifts.
-At night, it may be necessary to take out some clothing or covering, but there should be no delay to collect private property.

-(2) Evacuation: Everyone should proceed immediately to the Fire Assembly Point posted outside the relevant building.
+At night, it may be necessary to take out some clothing or covering, but there should be no delay to collect private property. - (2) Evacuation: Everyone should proceed immediately to the Fire Assembly Point posted outside the relevant building.
 They should keep to the right on all stairs and corridors.
 When the alarm is sounded, no one should remain inside the building.
 Do not attempt to re-enter the building for any reason.

-4.1.7 At the Fire Assembly Point
+3.1.7 At the Fire Assembly Point

-(1) The Norfolk Building

-Assembly Points: On arrival at the Norfolk Building Fire Assembly Point (on the grass in front of Reception entrance), occupants should remain within the area posted.
+I. The Norfolk Building Assembly Points: On arrival at the Norfolk Building Fire Assembly Point (on the grass in front of Reception entrance), occupants should remain within the area posted.

-(2) Bene't House

-Assembly Points: On arrival at Bene't House Fire Assembly Point (next to the Bene't House bike storage) occupants should remain within the area as posted.
+2. Bene't House Assembly Points: On arrival at Bene't House Fire Assembly Point (next to the Bene't House bike storage) occupants should remain within the area as posted.

-(3) White Cottage

-Assembly Points: On arrival at the White Cottage Assembly Point (on the grass in front of the Norfolk Building) occupants should remain within the area as posted.
+3. White Cottage Assembly Points: On arrival at the White Cottage Assembly Point (on the grass in front of the Norfolk Building) occupants should remain within the area as posted.

-(4) Richard Laws Building

-Assembly Points: On arrival at the Richard Laws Fire Assembly Point (on the grass outside Richard Laws Building) occupants should remain within the area as posted.
+4. Richard Laws Building Assembly Points: On arrival at the Richard Laws Fire Assembly Point (on the grass outside Richard Laws Building) occupants should remain within the area as posted.

-(5) Brian Heap Building

-Assembly points: On arrival at the Brian Heap Fire Assembly Point (on the grass in front of Brian Heap Building) occupants should remain within the area as posted.
+5. Brian Heap Building Assembly points: On arrival at the Brian Heap Fire Assembly Point (on the grass in front of Brian Heap Building) occupants should remain within the area as posted.